Quotations-team/documentation/technical_spec.md

     2. Use Fragment class to create 2 layouts Sign in / Sign up.
         1. Use 4 EditText and a Button to insert new data to parse.com database, "Users" table, "username, password, email" fields.
         2. Use 2 EditText and a Button to match query data from parse.com database, "Users" table, "username, password".
 See parse.com API to find out how to do it.
-    3. Click the text to go to Home page, with out Sign up or Sign in.
+    3. A Button without border looks like just text to go to Home page, with out Sign up or Sign in.
     ![alt text](http://hills.ccsf.edu/~yliu192/cs177/p3_signup_signin_skip_page.png)

 7. **Home Page**